f5devcentral/f5-agility-labs-xc/docs/class4/module2/loadbalancer-lab.rst

 Regional Edge
 ~~~~~~~~~~~~~

-A Regional Edge (RE) is part of Distributed Cloud Global Network that provides connectivity
-to services.
-Previously when we deployed the UDF / AWS sites these were considered
-"Customer Edge (CE)" and they make use of RE to communicate (each CE is associated with
+We have already deployed the UDF / AWS sites.
+These are considered a "Customer Edge (CE)" and they make use of a Regional Edge (RE) to communicate.
+(Each CE is associated with two REs.)
+REs are part of the Distributed Cloud Global Network that provides connectivity to services.
-two RE).

 Exercise 1:  Public Origin Pool